mbind(2) - phpMan

 move all existing pages in the memory range regardless of whether other

 processes use the pages.
-The calling process must be privileged
+The calling thread must be privileged

 (CAP_SYS_NICE) to use this flag.
 If MPOL_MF_STRICT is also specified,

-then the call will fail with the error EIO if some pages could not be
+then the call fails with the error EIO if some pages could not be

 moved.